Mattenklopper/MoaiAdmobAndroid/README.md

 --Same as banner.
 You can not close an interstitial, it has to be closed by the user.
 MOAIAdmob.showInterstitial()

 --This returns true as long as the interstitial is on screen.
 If a user presses back button or closes the interstitial this will return false.
-I use this to try and prevent accidental clicks while changing gamestates.
+--I use this to try and prevent accidental clicks while changing gamestates.
 MOAIAdmob.interstitialVisible()
 ```